-- Exclusively Invested in U.S. Timberlands: CatchMark is the only “pure-play” publicly traded timber REIT – we own and harvest timberlands, but we do not own any pulp, paper or wood products manufacturing assets to avoid exposure to the risks and volatility inherent in manufacturing operations.
+- Exclusively Invested in U.S. Timberlands: CatchMark is one of the only “pure-play” publicly traded timber REIT – we own and harvest timberlands, but we do not own any pulp, paper or wood products manufacturing assets to avoid exposure to the risks and volatility inherent in manufacturing operations.

 - High-Quality Existing Portfolio: CatchMark’s timberlands are strategically located in the “U.S. South Fiber Basket,” a competitive and dynamic timber region convenient to woods products, pulp, and manufacturing facilities, which provide a steady source of demand for CatchMark’s harvests of pulpwood and higher-value saw timber products.
 Nearby interstates and state highways provide excellent access to CatchMark timberlands, ensuring efficient delivery routes to manufacturers.

 - Positioned for Growth: The ongoing recovery in the U.S. housing market and disruptions in timber supply in Canada –caused by a beetle infestation in British Columbia – create opportunities from meeting demand for timber products in markets facing more constrained supplies.
 The company’s strong capital position and ample liquidity provide opportunity for CatchMark to undertake prime timberland acquisitions to help propel future growth and ensure prospects for enhancing dividends and shareholder value over the long-term.